ben-howard/Planner-PowerBI-with-PowerAutomate/README.md

 1. Associate each Plan with a Team in Microsoft Teams
 2. Upload the Excel file into a SharePoint document library
 3. Import the Flow package into Power Automate
-4. Add the scripts to the automate tab in Excel online, and test that they work
+4. Add the scripts to the automate tab in Excel online, and test that they work (assuming you are using one of the flows that needs an Office Script)
 5. Update the flow to point to the SharePoint document library.
   1. Test, test, test, until the flow runs successfully!!
 6. Open the .pbit file and enter the web URL of the Excel file

 ## Associate each Plan with a Team in Microsoft Teams.

-Power Automate queries every Team in turn and returns the Planner plans associated with the Team; therefore if no Team exists for a Plan then a Team must be created and associated with the existing Office365 group that was created as part of the Plan creation.
+PowerAutomate queries every Team in turn and returns the Planner plans associated with the Team; therefore if no Team exists for a Plan then a Team must be created and associated with the existing Office365 group that was created as part of the Plan creation.
 If a team already exists, and the Plan is being created, associate the Plan with the relevant team.

 ![2021-10-10_20-27-16](https://user-images.githubusercontent.com/37085234/136714533-f194727f-a55a-4d4a-969a-7233b7afabe3.png)